AdrianSchneble/free-games-reminder/README.md

 # Events

 Events can be placed in the "events" folder.
-They are formatted as in the following examples (timezones are given in pytz format):
+They are formatted as in the following examples (timezones are given in the same format used by pytz):

 ```JSON
 {